 FINAL ORAL ROUND

 The best teams from all over the world will be qualified to participate in the Final Oral Round, which takes place in Geneva, Switzerland.

 Participants have the opportunity to make contacts with people from all around the world.
-The Competition is global.
-Our participants are usually coming from more than 35 different countries.
+The Competition is global and the participants usually come from more than 35 different countries.

 The competition provides you with a unique chance to meet face to face top trade law experts and WTO professionals.

-Participating in the competition will provide you with a professional experience already during your studies.
-This is of extreme importance upon entering the professional life.
-The participants have a much higher chance to become leading trade lawyers.
+Participating in the competition will provide you with professional experience already during your studies.
+This is of extreme importance upon entering professional life.
+Participants have a higher chance to become leading trade lawyers than their peers.

 This competition opens doors to a future career in trade law.
-Our sponsors are some of the world’s top law firms.
+Our sponsors are among the top law firms in the world.

 WORLD TRADE ORGANIZATION